akhilbond/akhilbond.github.io/Courses/Intro_to_comp_systems/Intro_to_comp_systems.md

     - Memory
     - Write-back

 #### The Program Counter

   - Where the "next instruction" is held in the machine
   - In a special memory cell in the CPU, called the program counter (PC)

-#### Memory Indirection

-- How do we access array elements efficiently if all we can do is name a cell?
-  - Modify the operand to allow for fetching and operand "through" a memory location
-- This is called indirection

 #### Registers